decentraland/old-documentation/_posts/sdk-reference/2018-01-06-scene-limitations.md

 For example, if your scene is only rendering one box entity at the time, logging `limits.entities` should print `1`.

-## Other limitations
+## Scene boundaries

 When running a preview, any content that is located outside the parcel boundaries is highlighted in red when rendered.
+If any content is outside these boundaries, you won't be allowed to deploy this scene to Decentraland.

+## Shader limitations

+3D models used in decentraland must use supported shaders and materials.
+See [3D model considerations]({{ site.baseurl }}{% post_url /sdk-reference/2018-01-09-external-3d-models %}) for a list of supported shaders.

 ## Texture size constraints